chimpwizard/playgound/README.md

 # иÐгü PLAYGROUND

-This repo contains usefull samples/use cases to get you started with different technologies.
+This repo contains usefull samples to get you started with different technologies.

 ## INDEX